 To prevent the accelerated spread of adult beetles, MDA guidelines recommend pruning and removal of ash during the months of October through April when the EAB is dormant.
 If possible, avoid pruning and removal of ash trees during the months of May through September, when the EAB is active.

-Trees can be disposed of at the Woodbury compost site; disposal fees are charged.
-Call Composting Concepts at (651) 436-1213 for more information.
+You can find a list compost sites in the county on the Washington County website.
 Tree removal companies usually will dispose of the tree for you.
 In order to prevent the spread of EAB, all ash wood should be properly destroyed within Woodbury.

 - Early detection and preventive treatments with approved insecticides can prolong the life of an ash tree.
 Tree contractors with pesticide applicators licenses should be consulted to discuss treatment options.
 Before deciding to treat your tree, educate yourself about the pros and cons of these chemicals.
 The city recommends the trunk injection application method; the soil drench application method has a higher risk for unwanted environmental effects.
 Keep in mind that there is no “cure” for EAB infestation and insecticide treatments will be needed every one to three years, depending on the chemical used.
 Hire a certified arborist with a pesticide applicator’s license to perform these treatments.